Skip to main content

 Native OAuth

-With native OAuth, users authenticate directly with the Snowflake’s built-in OAuth server.
+With native OAuth, users authenticate directly with Snowflake’s built-in OAuth server.
 When a user runs a query for the first time, they’re prompted to sign in with their Snowflake credentials.
 This is the simpler option — it doesn’t require an external identity provider and can be configured entirely between Omni and Snowflake.

 Snowflake native OAuth